cupnoodle/fluffyes/36-twitter-slidemenu-1.md

-Let's create a leading space, top space, equal width and equal height constraints for the container view (to its parent view) like this :
+Let's create a leading space 0 , top space 0, equal width and equal height constraints for the container view (to its parent view) like this :

 ![Constraint gif](https://iosimage.s3.amazonaws.com/2018/36-twitter-slidemenu-1/section1/multipleConstraints.gif)